What is a circular economy?

 How long can I hold on to my containers?

-You can keep your Reusables up to 2 weeks from the order date.
-If you do not return the containers within this timeframe, we will have to charge you a $10 penalty fee per container.
+You can keep your Reusables up to 2 weeks (14 days) from the order date.
+If you do not return the containers within this timeframe, you will be charged for the container.
+Containers cost between $15 and $25, depending on the type.

 Are silicone lids sustainable?